s-p-a-r-k/flight-search/README.md

 ## Datasource

-A zipped CSV file of flights is available in /data/flights.csv.
+A zipped CSV file of flights has been moved from /data/flights.csv to /src/assets/data/flights.csv.
 Each row in the CSV file represents a flight.

 ## Implementation

-Use any technologies you want.
-If you are familiar with Python and/or Angular please use these for your app.
-You can use any additional technologies/frameworks/dbs/libraries you would like to.

-To submit your solution, clone this repo and push to a personal github repo and submit the link.

-Please update the README

-Return your solution within 1 week - this is to provide a buffer for busy schedules.

-Please ask any questions you have.
+Used Angular.